 The Vademecum is recommended to be applied by Other National Authorities (ONAs) producing European statistics in order to provide data of high quality.

 The law of 29 June 1995 on Official Statistics is recognized by Statistics Poland as Polish Commitment on Confidence in Statistics.

 The peer review took place in Statistics Poland from 23 to 27 February 2015.

 As the result of the peer review two reports were elaborated:

 - Peer Review Report on compliance with the Code of Practice and the coordination role of the national statistical institute

 The document is available on both Statistics Poland and Eurostat websites, the latter also contains reports for other EU and European Economic Area member states.
 The report concerning Poland includes 17 recommendations aimed at improving the implementation of the principles of the European Statistics Code of Practice into the Polish statistical system.

 In response to the auditors' recommendations GUS has developed an improvement action plan along with the proposed deadlines for its implementation.

 According to the approved procedure Eurostat annually conducts monitoring of implementation of improvement actions following peer review in European Union member states.
-Progress report on the improvement actions carried out in GUS in response to recommendations is submitted to Eurostat in the form of “Improvement actions peer review-final” document.
+Progress report on the improvement actions carried out in Statistics Poland in response to recommendations is submitted to Eurostat in the form of “Improvement actions peer review-final” document.

 - Peer Review Report on cooperation/level of integration within the European Statistical System